- Manufacturing in Mexico

 - Client Success

 Our talent is our most important asset.
 At TACNA we foster an environment of creative thought, continuous improvement, lean techniques and technology that allow our team to deliver value to our clients.
-Our team of more than 150 professionals has a broad array of specialty experience in Mexico in the areas of project management, import/export, logistics, taxation, banking, health and safety, environmental, legal, human resources, recruiting and payroll.
+Our team of more than 260 professionals has a broad array of specialty experience in Mexico in the areas of project management, import/export, logistics, taxation, banking, health and safety, environmental, legal, human resources, recruiting and payroll.
 In our many years of administrating business in Mexico, there are very few issues we haven’t already seen and solved.
-With our experience you avoid pitfalls and save the cost of expensive outside professionals.

 Ossie has more than 30 years’ experience in the Maquiladora industry.
 He has has held the position of plant manager five times, responsible for relocating the operations to Mexico in each case across various industries such as medical, aerospace, electronics, automotive and sporting goods.
 Ossie has developed strong working relationships with important government officials in various agencies at the agency, city, state and federal level.
 Ossie holds a B.S. in Industrial Engineering from Instituto Tecnológico de Tijuana.